The New Rules of VA Home Loans for 2020

 To assist in funding these expanded benefits, the Veteran’s Administration is removing restrictions on VA home limits and increasing the funding fee.
 While funding the expanded benefits was the primary reason, those who qualify for the VA home loan program will also benefit from ancillary reasons.
 These include increased buying power, more homes being applicable to the program, and reduced overall cost of owning a home for veterans and active duty personal.

 Loan Officers Serving Those Who’ve Served

 The Blue Water Navy Vietnam Veteran’s Act of 2019 offers a lot of opportunity as it pertains to the VA home loan product.
 But, like any loan, it’s wise to have a guide.
 If you want to get the most out of the new VA home loan program and understand the critical details, you’ll want to work with a professional loan officer.
-You can find one right now from Summit Mortgage.
-Our loan officers will guide you through the program, explain fees and monthly payments, tackle topics like escrow, answer all of your borrowing questions, and help you with key details like determining how much home you can afford.
+Want to get started now?
+Complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
+They’ll provide a free consultation and guide you through the program, explain fees and monthly payments, tackle topics like escrow, answer all of your borrowing questions, and help you with key details like determining how much home you can afford.

 Tags: Blue Water Navy Vietnam Veteran’s Act of 2019, VA Home Loans 2020